Coworking vs. Flexible Office Space: The Devil Is in the Details

 Coworking operators have a necessary “one size fits all” mentality in order to provide space that fits the average office worker.
 Flexible spaces, on the other hand, conduct a design process that involves getting to know an organization, how its people work, and how to support its business strategy.
 This tailoring is becoming increasingly important to global corporations.
 For example, in a recent Knight Frank survey of that demographic, 75 percent of respondents stated that personal productivity linked to wellbeing and happiness at their companies would increase with a shift towards a new flexible and collaborative model of occupancy, more in keeping with today’s business structures and working styles.
 What’s more, companies are moving to address the different needs that different worker profiles have, rather than building out space generically across the board.

 Ultimately, companies looking to scale will eventually outgrow even the most generously designed coworking space.
-Many companies who sampled the wares in the early days of coworking had experiences that fell short of their expectations and, understandably, aren’t interested in a do-over.
+Many companies that sampled the wares in the early days of coworking had experiences that fell short of their expectations and, understandably, aren’t interested in a do-over.
 Flexible space offers an entirely different proposition, however; so much so that even the major brokerage houses are getting into the fray.

 The reality is that flexible office space is engineered to both motivate and accommodate company growth, and goes further to the heart of the workplace than coworking ever could.
 Namely, to the very infrastructure and amenities that make employees happier and companies more productive.